 Support with essential costs: For those that have lost their job, can’t work, or have experienced a reduction in income, they may be eligible for other financial help from Work and Income (MSD).
 This could include food costs, accommodation supplements, power/gas/water costs, medical costs and even bedding.
 Get in touch today to find out more.

-Six Month Mortgage Holiday Available: The additional support package announced on 25th March outlines a 6-month mortgage holiday for all those that fit the criteria.
-Eligibility is being worked through and will be available by your bank in the coming days.
+Six Month Mortgage Holiday Available: The additional support package announced on 25 March outlines a 6-month mortgage holiday for all those that fit the criteria.
 Check your banks website for details.

-Further F&Q’s for employers can be found here on the Ministry of Social Development site.
+Further FAQ’s for employers can be found here on the Ministry of Social Development site.